 Thursday, November 29, 2018

-A photograph of Nekula’s St. Moritz in today’s newspaper—the usual touristic piece funded by commercial interests highlighting adventures & food.
+A photograph of Nekula’s St. Moritz in today’s newspaper.
+Usual tourist item, adventures & food highlighted.
 The photograph however came as a surprise, the kind of loveliness on display quite unexpected.
-All the luscious green firs up immediately behind the town, sturdy buildings and no sign of boutiques and fanciness.
-Not at all what one expected.
-The very wealthy were preserved from crassness possibly, the cultivated, seriously wealthy.
-(Possibly they still existed and visited such sites.)
-Jewellery and watch makers in this alpine town were likely hidden in modest shop-fronts without any advertising apart from the family name perhaps.
-Glitz and dress-up excluded within that locale.
-Examining the wide angle shot over the morning tea one understood better how cousin Neki had spent thirty years in St. M. and developed such an affection for the place.
-In fact it presented a very close counterpart to the Montenegrin coast.
-There were always the mountains, the stand of firs ringing round and then the lake—Neki had mentioned a lake freezing over in winter and skaters taking over.
-Here the water was on the doorstep of the compact little town, like our village in Boka anchored to the life-giving source.
-Human presence and behaviour could only impact so far in such setting; visitors would be forced to adapt to the environment, adjust their rhythms and quiet themselves.
-There was an other worldly feel to this display, an uncanny absence of modernity and ugliness.
-The Sound of Music was filmed in such a setting, but the truth was the mountain domain exceeded the solace of music.
-In a recent mail Neki had been told he could be visited now in his adopted new home of Zurich, when St. Moritz had always been assumed to be impossible.
+All the luscious green firs immediately behind the town, sturdy buildings and no sign of fancy boutiques.
+Not what one might have expected.
+The very wealthy were preserved from crassness possibly; the cultivated, seriously wealthy.
+(Possibly they still existed and visited such places.)
+Jewellery and watch-makers in this alpine town were hidden in modest shop-fronts, without any advertising apart from the family name, perhaps.
+Examining the wide-angle shot over the morning tea one understood better how Neki had spent thirty years in St. M. and developed such an affection for the place.
+In fact here was a close counterpart of our Montenegrin coast.
+The mountains prevailed the same, the firs ringing round and the basin of the lake.
+Once Neki had mentioned a lake that froze over in winter and drew skaters.
+Here the water was on the town’s doorstep, like our village in Boka, anchored to the essential enabler of life.
+Human intrusion could only impact so far in such setting; visitors were forced to adapt to the environment, adjust their rhythms and quiet themselves.
+There was an other worldly feel evoked.
+The Sound of Music was filmed in such setting; but the truth was that domain exceeded the solace of music.
+In a recent mail Neki had been told that he could be visited now in his adopted new home of Zurich, when St. Moritz had always been assumed impossible.

 No comments: